 HCFA implements major restructuring

 Taking a major step toward its stated goal to become a "beneficiary-centered purchaser" of health care services, the Health Care Financing Administration (HCFA) recently implemented an agencywide restructuring.
-The new structure, which took effect in July, is built around three large units, called "centers," one for each of HCFA’s primary clients: beneficiaries, health plans and providers, and states.
-(See chart, at right.)
+The new structure, which took effect in July, is built around three large units, called "centers," one for each of HCFA’s primary clients beneficiaries, health plans and providers, and states.

 The agency says the new focus will enable HCFA to use purchasing strategies, including market presence, to acquire high-quality health care for beneficiaries at an affordable price.

-The restructuring includes a new Office of Strategic Planning that will bring together research, actuarial analysis, and environmental scanning to provide analytical support to HCFA’s senior leadership on long-term agency and program direction.
-Also, for the first time, four field executives called Consortium Administrators will join the agency’s top deliberative body, bringing a local perspective to issues.
-The three centers are as follows:
+HCFA will create an Office of Strategic Planning to bring together research, actuarial analysis, and environmental scanning to provide analytical support to HCFA’s senior leadership on long-term agency and program direction.
+Also for the first time, four field executives called Consor tium Administrators will join the agency’s top deliberative body, bringing a local perspective to issues.

 • The Center for Beneficiary Services serves as the focal point for all of HCFA’s interactions with beneficiaries, their families and caregivers, and other representatives.
 The Center has policy and operational responsibility for Medicare enrollment and eligibility activities within the agency.